ArmDeveloperEcosystem/workshop-ai-gke/README.md

 TODO Michael: Make sure file path is correct to be able to easily copy files into pod running server

+### Push image to artifact repository

+TODO Michael: This section isn't needed, as we will provide images.
+But for reference:

 <ql-code-block templated bash>
 ARTIFACT_REGISTRY="us-east4-docker.pkg.dev/arm-deveco-stedvsl-prd/boutique"